Heat Safe Summer Sport

 Long-term impact: what lasting systems change are you seeking to create and how will you know when it has happened?

 The long-term systems change we are seeking is a shift from fragmented services to a coordinated, climate-responsive system that supports young people to stay active, healthy and safe during periods of extreme heat.
-Today, schools, leisure providers, libraries, health services and community organisations often operate separately, with heat-health guidance and climate resilience not consistently embedded within youth activity provision.
-HeatSafe Summer Sport aims to strengthen the connections between these sectors, creating a shared approach to youth wellbeing, physical activity and climate adaptation.
+At present, schools, leisure providers, libraries, health services and community organisations often operate separately, with heat-health guidance and climate resilience not consistently embedded within youth activity provision.
+HeatSafe Summer Sport aims to connect these sectors around a shared goal: enabling young people to participate safely in sport, play and community life as temperatures rise.
 A key part of this vision is establishing libraries as trusted climate-resilience hubs, providing accessible community spaces where information, support, activities and trusted messaging can be shared across generations.
-Through partnerships with schools, health professionals, sports providers, community organisations and young people themselves, libraries can help connect communities to practical heat-safe behaviours and resilience support.
-Success in five to ten years would mean that climate-adaptive approaches are embedded within existing services, organisations routinely work together around youth wellbeing and heat resilience, and young people are recognised as active partners in shaping solutions.
-We would expect to see heat-safe practices, trusted community messaging and coordinated responses to extreme weather becoming part of everyday service delivery.
+The focus group and Grove Adventure Playground workshop reinforced that young people value cool indoor spaces, trusted adults, flexible activity options, hydration, rest breaks and youth-friendly communication.
+These insights are helping shape a model that is practical, locally trusted and rooted in lived experience.
+Success in five to ten years would mean that climate-adaptive approaches are embedded within existing services, not treated as a one-off project.
+We would expect to see schools, libraries, leisure services, health partners and community organisations routinely planning together for extreme heat, using shared heat-safe guidance, adapting summer activities, and involving young people in design and evaluation.
+We will know the change has happened when heat-safe practices, trusted community messaging, youth co-design and coordinated responses to extreme weather become part of everyday service delivery.
+We will also know change is happening when partners are activated beyond this project continuing to adapt practice, share learning and work together on heat resilience without needing HeatSafe to drive every action.
 If HeatSafe Summer Sport disappeared tomorrow, success would mean that the partnerships, behaviours, practices and ways of working it helped create would continue without it.
 The system itself would have changed.

 Is there anything else you'd like to share with us that you were not able to share in previous questions?

 One of the most valuable lessons from the development and capacity-building process has been recognising that HeatSafe Summer Sport is not simply about delivering activities during hot weather.
 It is about strengthening the relationships, community assets and systems that help young people and communities adapt to a changing climate.
 Through engagement with young people, schools, libraries, Active Lambeth, climate specialists, health partners and community organisations, our thinking has evolved from a programme-based approach towards a wider systems-change model.
+The Dunraven focus group and Grove Adventure Playground workshop have reinforced that young people want practical, trusted and youth-friendly approaches that help them stay cool, active, safe and connected.
 We increasingly see libraries as trusted community resilience hubs, connecting information, people, services and opportunities for action.
 The development phase has also reinforced the importance of youth leadership, intergenerational engagement and trusted community touch points in influencing behaviour change.
-These insights will continue to shape the initiative as it develops.
 We believe the challenge presents an opportunity not only to support young people during periods of extreme heat, but also to explore how communities can work together to build long-term resilience, wellbeing and climate adaptation from the ground up.
+Even during development, the project is already acting as a crystallisation point, bringing partners together around heat, youth wellbeing, sport and community resilience in a way that had not previously happened.

 If you selected “Other”, please specify below.